AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/faq.md

 **How do I access the transcript for an engaged conversation?**

-Dynamic Chat transcripts can be accessed for any known lead that has engaged with a Dynamic Chat Dialogue via the "Engaged with Dialogue" activity in Marketo Engage.
+Dynamic Chat transcripts can be accessed for any known lead that has engaged with a Dynamic Chat Dialogue via the "Engaged with Dialogue" activity in Marketo Engage, and whose Conversation Status is either "Completed" or "Dropped."

 **Once a visitor engages in a Dialogue, can they restart the conversation or go back to a previous question?**